Careers360 Logo

 Answer:

-An ecosystem refers to be the functional unit of nature in which living organisms interact among themselves and also with their surrounding physical environment in order to perform nutrient cycling, energy flow, decomposition and productivity.
-There are many types of ecosystems such as pond ecosystem, forest ecosystem etc.
+An ecosystem refers to the functional unit of nature in which living organisms interact among themselves and also with their surrounding physical environment to perform nutrient cycling, energy flow, decomposition and productivity.
+There are many types of ecosystems such as pond ecosystems, forest ecosystems etc.

 Components of ecosystem